shonan-releng-mobile/shonan-releng-mobile/1stbreakout/log-analysis/README.md

 - We need log datasets from mobile applications
   - LogPai benchmark: [https://github.com/logpai](https://github.com/logpai), but it does not consider mobile apps.
+- Representative datasets of mobile apps source code
+  - FDroid might be not that representative...

 ## Existing tools: